Critical chain project management: Buffers & resources

 Summary

-Critical chain project management (CCPM) is a project management methodology that helps you monitor essential resources and prioritize dependent tasks within a project.
-Learn how to use this framework to help your organization manage resources and complete projects as efficiently as possible.
+Critical chain project management (CCPM) is a methodology that helps you monitor essential resources and prioritize dependent tasks within a project.
+Learn how to use this approach to manage resources, reduce project delays, and complete work efficiently.

 Business continuity plan templates